 “From Fiction to Film (And Beyond)”

 I show how a novel or short story is adapted to film or another art form.
 I share my experiences working with Hollywood producers on a CBS television movie, and also my recent successful indie film Sweet Land–which now has new life as a fully staged musical.
+As well, my young adult novel Memory Boy was produced for opera by the Minnesota Opera.
+It’s fun talking about those adaptations.

 “Conference Keynotes, Commencement Speeches, Special Occasions”